 It’s always going to be easier to start with soundproofing in the very beginning.
 As soon as it’s time to move in, have equipment ready to put in the necessary work.

-While soundproofing can be done at any time, it’s much easier when there’s nothing else in the way.
-At the same time, don’t be scared about noise problems with nothing inside of an empty apartment.
+While you can soundproof at any time, it’s much easier when there’s nothing else in the way.
+At the same time, don’t feel intimidation about noise problems with nothing inside of an empty apartment.
 It’s always going to be louder when nothing is helping out organically.

 Soundproofing seems intimidating at first, but people get the hang of it and start to make some tweaks on their own.